neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-escrow-remediation.md

 Escrow Buddy is an open-source macOS authorization plugin developed by Netflix's Client Systems Engineering team.
-It integrates with the macOS login authorization database and silently generates a new FileVault personal recovery key the next time the user logs in — without displaying any additional prompts or interrupting the user experience.
+It integrates with the macOS login authorization database and silently generates a new FileVault personal recovery key the next time the user logs in, without displaying any additional prompts or interrupting the user experience.

 > See: [Escrow Buddy on GitHub](https://github.com/macadmins/escrow-buddy)